Joule-Finance/awsome-alinks/README.md

 ## 🌐 Understanding Alinks

-Alinks are the Aptos equivalent of Starknet Slinks (slinks.fun), enabling you to use Aptos applications directly within Twitter through embedded cards.
+Alinks are the Aptos equivalent of Starknet Slinks [slinks.fun](slinks.fun), enabling you to use Aptos applications directly within Twitter through embedded cards.
 These are essentially Twitter Cards tailored for the Aptos ecosystem, providing a seamless web3 experience right from your tweets.

 Under the hood, Alinks are just [Twitter Cards](https://developer.x.com/en/docs/twitter-for-websites/cards/overview/abouts-cards).